New recipes and updates

 1. This method makes the dough the night before the baking for an 8 hour or longer cold fermentation.

-4. Turn it out again and shape into a tight ball.
-Place it in a floured proving basket, banneton or a bowl lined with a linen cloth, seam side up.
-Cover it loosely with a tea towel and let it double in volume again for about 1 hour, while you place a baking stone, a clay cloche or a heavy baking sheet in the oven preheated to 220C/425F/gas 8.
+6. Turn it out again and shape into a tight ball.
+Place it seam side up in a floured proving basket, banneton or a bowl lined with a linen cloth.
+Cover it loosely with a tea towel and let it double in volume again for about 1 hour, while you place a baking stone, a Dutch oven or a heavy baking sheet in the oven preheated to 220C/425F/gas 8.
 Let it heat up for at least 20 minutes.

-5. Turn the dough out onto the stone in one swift move (better to remove it from the oven for this), slash twice across the top with a moistened serrated knife and bake for 35-40 minutes until the bread is deep brown.
+7. Turn the dough out onto a length of parchment.
+Score it across the top with a moistened serrated knife and transfer to the oven with the parchment.
+Bake for 35-40 minutes until the bread is deep brown.
 Cool it on a wire rack.

 NEW recipe finder